Generative AI vs Statistical AI in recruiting

 Statistical AI use cases

-- Resume ranking
+- Scoring or ranking items

-- Attrition prediction
+- Outcome prediction

-- Skill extraction
+- Entity extraction

 If the tool drafts text, it's probably generative.
 If it scores or ranks, it's probably statistical.